SAINIAbhishek/nodejs_auth-api/README.md

-# Node.js Authentication & Authorization Backend Typescript Project
+# Node.js Authentication & Authorization Backend Typescript Project (Learning project)

 A scalable and well-structured Node.js backend project designed to handle the scale and complexity of an application.
 It is designed while taking into consideration the different environments.